 KanjiVG is a database of Japanese kanji which provides the shape of each kanji in SVG format, extended with information about the kanji's components.
 It's a wonderful resource for any work related to kanji, and I've personally used it for my work on simulation of japanese calligraphy.
 It's also well maintained, with updates released regularly.
 However, editing the data file is a bit cumbersome due to the fact that SVG data are extended with extra information.
 A SVG graphical editor software may be convenient to edit the strokes' shape but not so much to edit the extra data.
 Editing these data in a text file directly is easy but editing the graphical components at the same time becomes nearly impossible.
 Thus, a dedicated tool would certainly help with maintaining this database.
 In this article I introduce my attempt to build such a tool, which I call KanjiVGEditor.

-As usual I've decided to make this tool as a single file web app.
+Once again I've decided to make this tool as a single file web app.
 Html only this time, to make it works even as a local copy, and zero dependencies of course.
 Then, to use it you just need to have a copy of the KanjiVGEditor file (download here), open it in a browser and start working.
 If you're connected to Internet you can also simply access the copy available on my website here.
 That way anyone should be able to use it without any installation or settings needed, in various environments (although I have only tested it in Chrome and Firefox on Linux).
 Comments, requests and bugs report are welcome, email me.

 The app is divided into two parts.
 On the left the data area, on the right the graphical area.